-Note: The 3rd edition was used in 2010.
+Note: This is our core text book.
+The 3rd edition was used in 2010.
 There are not significant differences between the two editions.
 If you are using a used copy of the 3rd edition, I have listed the changes for the assigned readings on page 9 of this course outline.